jowasp/review-features/active_mailinglist.md

 It can be quite subjective to determine activity, however, if a project that exists for 1 year has no activity or a similar way to gather feedback from users, it has a clear indication it does not fill this criteria

-In case , for example that a project that exists for a period of 1 year has less than 10 user comments/feedback(less than 1 comment in a month), it indicates a low activity but clear interest from users
+In case , for example that a project that exists for a period of 1 year has less than 10 user comments/feedback(less than 1 comment in a month), it could indicate a low activity but clear interest from users

 Reviewer should also analyze the situation of the project.
 For example, a stable project can have low comments during a period of time and very high during the promotion or development of new sections of features.